Pavansai07784/freshersbatch-oct16/README.txt

-we are having two files
+1)we are having two files